superhsuSFX/signalfx-agent/docs/Smart-Agent-quick-install.md

 ```sh
 signalFxRealm: YOUR_SIGNALFX_REALM
 ```
-To determine if you are in a different realm and need to explicitly set the endpoints, check your profile page in the SignalFx web application.
+To determine if you are in a different realm and need to explicitly set the endpoints, check your [profile page](https://docs.signalfx.com/en/latest/getting-started/get-around-ui.html#user-profile-avatar-and-color-theme) in the SignalFx web application.

 ## Next Steps

-To install Smart Agent on multiple hosts using configuration management tools or packages, go to the [Integrations page](https://app.signalfx.com/#/integrations), and then click the icon of the tool you want to use.
+To install Smart Agent on multiple hosts using configuration management tools or packages, go to the Integrations page in SignalFx, and then click the icon of the tool you want to use.

 Additional information on configuration management tools and package installations is [here](/docs/smart-agent-next-steps.md).